 This black T-shirt comes in both short-sleeve and long-sleeve.
-We’ve customized our Maltese cross patch to reflect the Irish heritage of many of our current and past members, and the back of the shirt pays homage not only to the Irish but also to our first-due apparatus, Engine 3.
+We’ve customized our Maltese cross patch to reflect the Irish heritage of many of our current and past members, and the back of the shirt combines the Celtic cross with our four main fire apparatuses.

 Continue reading BHC St. Patrick’s Day Shirts, Fleece Blankets on Sale Now

 Major congratulations go out to Beacon Hose Chief Brian DeGeorge and Capt.
 Cal Brennan, who recently passed their exams to become certified Connecticut fire marshals and were sworn Jan.
 28 as Beacon Falls’ newest fire marshals!

 Both men spent months taking long days’ worth of classes and rearranging work schedules to earn this achievement.
 We’re looking forward to making the connection between Beacon Hose and the fire marshal’s office even closer and more efficient in the months and years to come.
 Congratulations!

 For more information about the Beacon Falls Fire Marshal’s Office, including how to get in touch, click here.